 How to Make Grilled Fish with Lemon and Capers:

-1. If you’re using frozen fish it’s best to thaw overnight in the fridge, but in a pinch you can thaw them in cold water.
-(The Mahi Mahi I got at Costco comes individually wrapped like this, and although I know it’s extra packaging it does make them handy to keep in the freezer.)
+1. Thaw frozen fish overnight in the fridge.
+(The Mahi Mahi I get at Costco comes individually wrapped like this, which does make them handy to keep in the freezer.)

-2. Zest the lemon and squeeze the juice.
-Chop up the capers a little and then whisk together the lemon zest, lemon juice, Dijon, chopped capers, olive oil, garlic powder, onion powder, dried parsley, and black pepper.
+4. Whisk together lemon zest, lemon juice, Dijon, chopped capers, olive oil, garlic powder, onion powder, dried parsley, and black pepper.

-3. Put the thawed fish pieces in a small Ziploc bag and pour in the marinade.
-Let fish marinate in the fridge for 2-3 hours.
-(Don’t leave it much longer than that or the lemon juice will start to “cook” the fish.
+5. Put the fish in a Ziploc bag and pour in the marinade.
+Let fish marinate in the fridge for 1-2 hours.

 Make it a Low-Carb Meal: